 Because the memory requirements of the transformer decoder scale quadratically with context length when using dense attention, we must employ further techniques to reduce context length.
-If we naively trained a transformer on a sequence of length $224^2 \times 3$, our attention logits would be tens of thousands of times larger than those used in language models and even a single layer would not fit on a GPU.
+If we naively trained a transformer on a sequence of length $224^2 \times 3$ , our attention logits would be tens of thousands of times larger than those used in language models and even a single layer would not fit on a GPU.
 To deal with this, we first resize our image to a lower resolution, which we call the input resolution (IR).
-Our models have an IR of $32^2 \times 3$, $48^2 \times 3$, $96^2 \times 3$, or $192^2 \times 3$.
+Our models have IRs of either $32^2 \times 3$ , $48^2 \times 3$ , or $64^2 \times 3$ .

 An IR of $32^2 \times 3$ is still quite computationally intensive.
-While even lower IRs are tempting, prior work has demonstrated human performance on image classification begins to drop rapidly below this size (Torralba et al., 2008).
-When using an IR of $32^2 \times 3$ or $48^2 \times 3$, we instead further reduce context size by a factor of 3 by clustering (R, G, B) pixel values using k-means with k = 512.
+While working at even lower resolutions is tempting, prior work has demonstrated human performance on image classification begins to drop rapidly below this size (Torralba et al., 2008).
+Instead, motivated by early color display palettes, we create our own 9-bit color palette by clustering (R, G, B) pixel values using k-means with k=512.
+Using this palette yields an input sequence length 3 times shorter than the standard (R, G, B) palette, while still encoding color faithfully.
 A similar approach was applied to spatial patches by Ranzato et al. (2014).
-We call the resulting context length (32^2 or 48^2) the model resolution (MR).
+We call the resulting context length ( $32^2$ or $48^2$ or $64^2$ ) the model resolution (MR).
 Note that this reduction breaks permutation invariance of the color channels, but keeps the model spatially invariant.